snorkel-team/snorkel-tutorials/README.md

 * [`drybell`](https://ai.googleblog.com/2019/03/harnessing-organizational-knowledge-for.html): Is a celebrity mentioned in this news article?

 See the [Tutorials Index](#tutorials-index) for a listing of which tutorials demonstrate which task types, techniques, and integrations.
+If you are interested in requesting or contributing a new tutorial, let us know on the Snorkel [community forum](https://spectrum.chat/snorkel/tutorials?tab=posts).

 We recommend that all users **start with the `spam` tutorial** for a gentle introduction to the concepts and classes of Snorkel.
 All other tutorials assume that you have already completed that tutorial and are familiar with its concepts.